Provider Claim Submission

 If you believe a claim should not have been denied, or disagree with the amount of the payment, you may request that we review the claim.
 Requests for review must be made within one year of the date the claim was paid or denied.
 We will review your request and get back to you within two business days.
 We will then provide you with an estimate of the time it will take to resolve your issue.
 We may request additional written information from you (e.g., additional diagnostic information, emergency notes or an operative report) to aid in the review process.

-If you need to request reconsideration of a claim, please complete a Claims Reconsideration Request.
-You can also refer to the Claim Reconsideration and Appeals section of our FAQs.
+If you need to request reconsideration of a claim, you can refer to the Claim Reconsideration and Appeals section of our FAQs.

 Upon review completion, one of two things may happen: